johnli100/DDPG_TD3_A2C-Reacher-Game/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

-1. Install the Dependencies and setup python environment Please follow the instructions in the [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning) to set up your Python environment.
-2. There are two versions of the environment.
-First is the single agent version and the second is the multi-agent version.
-Download the Unity Environment (specifically built for this project, **not** the Unity ML-Agents package).
+6. Download the environment - there are two versions of the environment below (specifically built for this project, **not** the Unity ML-Agents package).
 Then place the file in the root folder and unzip the file.
 For the first verion:
     * Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)
     * Mac: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher.app.zip)